 1.6.2.4 Provision of observations to the WMO Information System

-Members must provide ABO derived from ICAO aircraft reports to WIS in accordance with the referenced provisions described in sections 1.6.2.1, 1.8 and 1.9.
+Members must provide ABO derived from ICAO aircraft reports (ICAO ABO)to WIS in accordance with the referenced provisions described in sections 1.6.2.1, 1.8 and 1.9.
 Members should also follow recommended practices described in Appendices A and C.

 1.6.2.5 Maintenance and provision of metadata